 Photos of Kyoto, Japan

-Given the current state of the world, we’ve found it challenging to find the motivation to write about travel these days.
-We plan to write a detailed blog post about our trip to Kyoto in the near future, however, today we’d like to share some of our favourite photos of Kyoto.
+We plan to write a detailed blog post about our trip to Kyoto in the near future.
+However, today we’d like to share some of our favourite photos of Kyoto.

 There are many reasons to visit Kyoto.
-It’s considered to be the cultural capital of Japan and it’s said have 1,600 hundred shrines and temples.
+It’s considered to be the cultural capital of Japan and it’s said have 1,600 hundred temples and shrines.
 One can easily spend a month in Kyoto and still not uncover all of its treasures.
 The whole city is basically a UNESCO World Heritage Site.

-We spent four nights in Kyoto in October 2019.
-Most of our time was spent visiting temples and eating delicious Japanese cuisine.
+We spent four nights in Kyoto on our recent trip to Japan.
+Most of our time was spent visiting temples, exploring markets and eating delicious Japanese cuisine.

-Here are a few photos from Kyoto that will hopefully inspire you to visit once its safe to travel again.
+Here are a few photos from Kyoto that will hopefully inspire you to visit.

 The iconic torii gates at Fushimi Inari Shrine, one of Kyoto’s most visited tourist attractions.